 Fringe is a trend that’s been around for a while, but all of a sudden it seems to be shake, shake, shaking up fall!
 Although it’s fun and flirty, too much of this good thing can make you look like an aging country music star.

 That doesn’t mean you have to turn a blind eye to fringe.
 It will naturally appeal to many creative dressers with a bold style personality, and even classic dressers can enjoy some fringe benefits when they add this trend in small doses.
-If you’re on the fringe when it comes to fringe, check out these styling ideas.
+If you’re on the fringe when it comes to fringe, check out these styling tips for how to wear fringe.

 When you’re shopping for something fringe, you’ll find plenty of shaggy boho pieces and lots of rough and rustic western fringe clothes too.
 But if you’re not that type, that kind of fringe is going to make you feel like you are wearing a costume.